 How do you know what motivates a child?

 Simple – know your child and understand who he is as an individual.
+The motivation for a child is different compared to motivation for an adult.
 Look at your child as a person with likes, tastes, and preferences.
 Find out what the child is interested in if there is any field or subject that he or she has a special interest in.

 3. New skills